PxG-Studio/CM344_Card_Game/BATTLESCREENMULTIPLAYER_VERIFICATION_REPORT.md

 - ✅ Starting player card drops on valid drop area
 - ✅ Starting player card placement on board
 - ✅ Turn advances to other player (FateFlowController.AdvanceFateFlow)
-- ✅ Other player card dragging works (CardMoverOpp for Player 2)
+- ✅ Other player card dragging works (CardMoverP2 for Player 2)
 - ✅ Other player card placement on board
 - ✅ Turn advances back to starting player
 - ✅ Turn indicators update correctly for both players